What is a Vermont Medical Power of Attorney?

 The specifications and restrictions will be different by state; however, in Vermont, your Power of Attorney will require two witnesses.
 Witnesses to this PoA must not include your spouse, parent, adult sibling, adult child, or adult grandchild.
 Finally, as a basic rule, your witness(es) must not be under the age of 18, and no witness should also be your Power of Attorney agent.

-See Vermont Healthcare Power of Attorney law: Title 18, Ch.
+See Vermont Medical/Healthcare Power of Attorney law: Title 18, Ch.
 231